kubevirt/project-infra/robots/cmd/uploader/README.md

 ```
 export GOOGLE_APPLICATION_CREDENTIALS=credential-path-to.json
-bazelisk run //plugins/cmd/uploader:uploader -- -workspace <kubevirt-source-path>/WORKSPACE # you will see a dry-run
+go run ./robots/cmd/uploader -workspace <kubevirt-source-path>/WORKSPACE # you will see a dry-run
-bazelisk run //plugins/cmd/uploader:uploader -- -workspace <kubevirt-source-path>/WORKSPACE -dry-run=false # will do the upload and modify WORKSPACE
+go run ./robots/cmd/uploader -workspace <kubevirt-source-path>/WORKSPACE -dry-run=false # will do the upload and modify WORKSPACE
 ```